Landaman/softeng-framework-mqp/readme.md

 This is a folder used by WebStorm to store the bundled run configurations. **DO NOT modify this file**.

+### deploy.sh
+This is a file that contains a script to auto-run and deploy the production docker containers

 ### .turbo
 This is usually found in subdirectories, and is part of the Turbo.repo caching setup.
 You shouldn't need to modfiy these files, but deleting them is OK.